On paper, purchased email lists sound like a good idea.

 The benefit of these tools is that they work on their own.
 You’re already putting in work to increase traffic online and at your business; these tools will help you take advantage of that extra traffic with little extra work.

-Once you start building your list, make a good impression on new subscribers.
+Once you start building your list, make a good impression on new subscribers with an enticing email

 After signing up, new subscribers receive an automatic Welcome Email with the coupon, along with a follow-up reminder message.

 “We definitely noticed people using the coupon.
 We’re not just adding new sign-ups, it’s also helping to drive sales.”